Beyoncé ties Grammys record; Bad Bunny gets crowd dancing - KESQ

 By the time the show started on CBS, Beyoncé had already won two Grammys.
 Beyoncé entered Sunday’s ceremony as the leading nominee including album, song and record of the year.
 If she wins in any of those major categories, it’ll be her first since since she received the song of the year honor for “Single Ladies” in 2010.

-Harry Styles won the main telecast’s first award for best pop vocal album for “Harry’s House,” which included his fun-filled, massive hit “As It Was.”
+Styles won the main telecast’s first award for best pop vocal album for “Harry’s House.”
 The singer said recording the song was one of the “greatest experiences of my life.
 It’s been my greatest joy.”

+Sam Smith and Kim Petras won best pop duo-group performance for their song “Unholy.”
+Petras said Smith wanted Petras to make the acceptance speech because “I’m the first transgender woman to win this award.”

+“I want to thank all the incredible transgender legends before me who kicked these doors open for me so I could be here tonight,” said Petras, who made a reference to friend and Grammy-nominated musician Sophie, who died after an accidental fall in Athens, Greece in 2021.
+“You told me this would happen.
+I always believed in me.
+Thank you so much for your inspiration, Sophie.
+I adore you, and your inspiration will forever be in my music.”

+Kendrick Lamar won sixth career trophy for best rap performance for “The Heart Part 5” and also won best rap album for his studio offering, “Mr. Morales & The Big Steppers.”

+“You know, as entertainers, we say things to provoke thoughts and feelings and emotions,” he said.
+“So making this record is one of my toughest. … I would like to thank the culture for allowing me to evolve in order to make this.
+I finally found imperfection with this album.”

-Viola Davis is now an EGOT — a term for those who have won an Emmy, Grammy, Oscar and Tony — after she wins for best audio book, narration and storytelling recording.
+Viola Davis emerged from Sunday’s show an EGOT — a term for those who have won an Emmy, Grammy, Oscar and Tony — after her win for best audio book, narration and storytelling recording.
 The actor gave an emotional speech and emphatically said “I just EGOT” after she marched on stage to collect her award.

 “Oh, my God,” she said.
 “I wrote this book to honor the 6-year-old Viola, to honor her, her life, her joy, her trauma, everything,” Davis said.
 “It has just been such a journey.”